bipashasen/IterativeClosestPoint/README.md

-# Iterative Closest Point (Basic algorithm from scratch)
+# Iterative Closest Point (algorithm from scratch)

 **If you are using this repository, don't forget to star it!**